JCPry/github-receiver/readme.txt

 * Modify the content and data for each commit
 * Add author to posts
 * Convert commit timestamp into post date
+* Add files that have been added, deleted, or modified to post content

 = 1.3 =